How to Become a Digital Nomad

 That being said, 88% report that being a digital nomad has had a huge improvement or positive impact on their lives.

-So, how do you actually become a digital nomad?
-While the idea of buying a one-way ticket and “figuring it out when you get there” is appealing, it will likely set you up for a chaotic, stressful experience, which is the opposite of what digital nomad-ing is about.
+While the idea of buying a one-way ticket and “figuring it out when you get there” is appealing, it will likely set you up for a chaotic, stressful experience, which is the opposite of what digital nomad life is about.

 It’s important to do a lot of pre-planning before embarking on this life change.
 We’ve broken down how to become a digital nomad into multiple steps in terms of logistics, work and finance, preparation and planning, getting the right gear, picking your destination, and getting into the right mindset for this change.